- Why TCI?

 - Professional Development

 TCI’s updated interactive middle school social studies curriculum will include new features to nurture student curiosity.
-In addition to video-based Geography Challenges, the History Alive! programs will include unit-based inquiry projects that allow students to explore compelling questions about social studies, as well as construct evidence-based arguments and take informed action.
+In addition to video-based Geography Challenges, TCI’s middle school programs will include unit-based inquiry projects that allow students to explore compelling questions about social studies, as well as construct evidence-based arguments and take informed action.

 At the beginning of a unit, students are introduced to thought-provoking questions like “How much are we able to know about the first human civilizations?”
 They are asked to conduct thought experiments such as choosing an object near them and imagining how people 1000 years in the future would interpret how civilizations today lived.